What You Can Do

 Fill a plastic water bottle ¼ of the way with oil—this is how much oil is required to make the typical bottle of water.
 If you add up the plastic used for the bottle, the energy required to collect and clean the water, and the fuel it takes to ship the bottles to stores, it equates to millions of barrels of oil each year (Sierra Club).
 Kick the bottled water habit by installing a water filter on your faucet and purchasing a reusable water bottle.
 Get a water bottle that does not leach chemicals by looking for ‘BPA Free’ plastic bottles or by choosing stainless steel.

-Recycling one aluminum can saves enough energy to run a TV for 3 hours.
 Save energy and resources by recycling your glass, aluminum, plastic and paper.
 Check to find out what materials are recyclable in your area.
 It is important to avoid contaminating the waste stream—if non-recyclables contaminate recycling, it can lead the recycling process to be inefficient.

 Stop Junk Mail